haskell-works/blog/drafts/2018-07-26-draft-post.markdown

 In some ways, the slowness is implied by the large memory usage.
-Traditional whole-document parsers spend a lot of time allocating memory, assigning pointers, following indirections and touching new memory that isn't cached in the CPU cache where it can be accessed much more quickly.
+Traditional whole-document parsers spend a lot of time allocating memory, assigning pointers, following indirections and touching new memory that isn't cached in the CPU cache where it could have been accessed much more quickly.

-To achieve high performance, the parser needs to do as little possible, but traditional parsers are actually creating a lot of work for the hardware, that is incidental to solving the problem of making the document data accessible and much of it is hidden from us as the developer by language and hardware abstractions.
+To achieve high performance, the parser needs to do as little possible, but traditional parsers are actually creating a lot of work for the hardware, that is incidental to solving the problem of making the document data accessible and much of it is hidden from us, the developer, by language and hardware abstractions, so the overhead is easy to miss.

 We have seen how the over-reliance on objects, and whilst they do the job, are severely expensive, especially when allocated en-mass.
 For our use-case